ihatemodels/grammatical-snake/README.md

                         when available.**

 ```

 ### *BUGS* hugs & **Drugs**

+**The Bulgarian translated graph is looking ugly.**
+> TODO: Re-Construct
-**The Bulgarian translated graph is looking ugly.
-TODO: Re-Construct** **The color schema is suitable under dark background color only.**
+**The color schema is suitable under dark background color only.**
+> TODO: Add python package for managing colors
-**For windows users it's recommended to use terminal emulator like
+**For windows users it's recommended to use terminal emulator:**
-Terminus, Windows Terminal, Moba X Term, etc., otherwise powershell tweak is required in order to display the colors**
+> Terminus, Windows Terminal, Moba X Term, etc., otherwise powershell tweak is required in order to display the colors

 **See more on: [StackOverflow](https://stackoverflow.com/questions/51680709/colored-text-output-in-powershell-console-using-ansi-vt100-codes)**